Favdesta/PostgreSQL-Exercises/Simple_SQL_Queries.md

 FROM
     cd.facilities;
 ```
-The SELECT statement is the basic starting block for queries that read information out of the database.
-A minimal select statement is generally comprised of select [some set of columns] from [some table or group of tables].
+The SELECT statement forms the foundation for retrieving data from databases.
+At its most basic, you build a query by specifying which columns you want (after the SELECT keyword) and which table(s) to get them from (after FROM).

-In this case, we want all of the information from the facilities table.
-The from section is easy - we just need to specify the cd.facilities table. 'cd' is the table's schema - a term used for a logical grouping of related information in the database.
+In our example, we're pulling data from the facilities table in the cd schema.
+A schema helps organize related database objects together - think of it like a folder system.

-Next, we need to specify that we want all the columns.
-Conveniently, there's a shorthand for 'all columns' - *.
-We can use this instead of laboriously specifying all the column names.
+To get every column from the table, we can use the * wildcard symbol instead of typing out each column name individually.
+This * is a handy shortcut that tells the database "give me everything."

-#Retrieve specific columns from a table
+# Retrieve specific columns from a table
 Q: You want to print out a list of all of the facilities and their cost to members.
 How would you retrieve a list of only facility names and costs?

 ``` sql